akka/akka/akka-docs/rst/scala/microkernel.rst

 To run an application with the microkernel you need to create a Bootable class that handles the startup and shutdown the application.
 An example is included below.

-Put your application jar in the ``deploy`` directory to have it automatically loaded.
+Put your application jar in the ``deploy`` directory and additional dependencies in the ``lib`` directory to have them automatically loaded and placed on the classpath.

 To start the kernel use the scripts in the ``bin`` directory, passing the boot classes for your application.

+The start script adds ``config`` directory first in the classpath, followed by ``lib/*``.
+It runs java with main class ``akka.kernel.Main`` and the supplied Bootable class as argument.

 Example command (on a unix-based system):

 .. code-block:: none